dell/csm-docs/content/docs/getting-started/installation/operator/operatorinstallation_kubernetes.md

 ---
 title: "Operator"
 linktitle: "Operator"
-description: Container Storage Module Operator
+description: Container Storage Modules Operator
 toc_hide: true
 weight: 2
 ---
 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
-The Container Storage Module Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers and CSM Modules provided by Dell for various storage platforms.
+The Container Storage Modules Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers and CSM Modules provided by Dell for various storage platforms.
 This operator is available as a community operator for upstream Kubernetes and can be deployed using OperatorHub.io.
 The operator can be installed using OLM (Operator Lifecycle Manager) or manually.

 ## Supported CSM Components